elizavetasemenova/prob-epi/03_intro_epi.md

 - **Random Variables:** In probabilistic modeling, random variables are used to represent uncertain quantities or events.
 These variables can take on different values with associated probabilities.

 - **Probability Distributions:** A probability distribution describes how the values of a random variable are distributed or spread out.
-Common probability distributions used in epidemiological modelling include the normal distribution, binomial distribution, Poisson distribution, and many others.

 - **Parameters:** Probability distributions are often characterized by parameters that determine their shape and behavior.
 For example, the mean and standard deviation of a normal distribution are parameters that describe its central tendency and spread.